 Antimony is a text-based model definition language originally based on Jarnac, and extended to be fully modular.
 Antimony models can be converted to and from SBML, flattening the modularity in the process.
 See also: Features of the Antimony language

-For more information and to reference Antimony, see our article in Bioinformatics.
+For more information and to reference Antimony, see our original article in Bioinformatics, as well as our more recent article on translation efforts using both Antimony and JSim.

 If this page doesn't link to what you need, try the sourceforge default Antimony project page